Nam-Duong427/CTF/reverse engineering/Keygenme/solution.md

   auStack_38[0x22] = local_5e;
   auStack_38[0x23] = local_ba[0];
 ```
-So in Ghidra, I can not see these value except the one at 35 position.
+So in Ghidra, I can not see these value except the one at position 35.
 ```C
 local_ba[0] = '}';
 ```